luxonis/depthai-experiments/gen2-rgbd-projection/README.md

 ## RGBd projection Demo
-This example shows how to align depth to rgb camera frame and project depth points into 3d
+This example shows how to align depth to rgb camera frame and project depth points into 3d on OAK-D-Lite

 ### Install Dependencies:
 `python3 install_requirements.py`